thephpleague/uri/uri/manipulation/path.md

 echo $newUri; //display 'ftp://thephpleague.com/path/to/image.png'
 ~~~

-Just like others modifier it is possible to update the modifier typecode settings using the `Typecode::withTypecode` method.
+Just like others modifier it is possible to update the modifier typecode settings using the `Typecode::withType` method.

+<p class="message-warning">The <code>withType</code> method is deprecated since <code>version 4.1</code>and will be removed in the next major release</p>

 <p class="message-warning">When modifying the typecode the class only validate the return string.
 Additional check should be done to ensure that the path is valid for a given typecode.</p>